Stridemann/Unity3D_Game_Copy/README.md

 For game side:
-Compile the dll version of this project (create "DLL/Library" project in visual studio (NET 3.5!!!), add all sources in this project, add reference to GameFolder/%MyGame%_Data\Managed/UnityEngine.dll)
+Compile the dll version of this project ~~(create "DLL/Library" project in visual studio (NET 3.5!!!), add all sources in this project, add reference to GameFolder/%MyGame%_Data\Managed/UnityEngine.dll)~~ Use GameCopy_Game project to build it.

 Inject/Call function GameCopy_Game._LoadModule in game (I'm using .NET Reflector + Reflexil plugin.
 Open Assembly-CSharp.dll add CALL IL instruction in some Awake/Start function in some main script).
 If injection was successfull you will see Connect button on game screen)